 The Twin Holy Birthdays of the Báb and Bahá’u’lláh

-The twin birthdays of The Báb and Bahá’u’lláh fall on Monday and Tuesday , October 16 and October 17 of this year (2023).
+The twin birthdays of The Báb and Bahá’u’lláh fall on Monday and Tuesday , November 2, 2024 and November 3, 2024. .
 With the implementation of the Badí‘ Calendar in 2015, these most significant birthdays are now celebrated worldwide as a two-day festival of joy and celebration.

 The Báb